pcengines/APUFirmware/README.md

 When you run `apufirmware info`, it shows the current firmware info.
 You are also notified when a new update is available.
 If available, it is immediately downloaded and the rom verified.

-When you run *apufirmware update* it will do the same as running `apufirmware info` with the addition that it also installs the newest update if available and preforms a cold boot.
+When you run `apufirmware update` it will do the same as running `apufirmware info` with the addition that it also installs the newest update if available and preforms a cold boot.

 ## Typical output

 ```
+apufirmware v1.00 2022 (c) MonkeyCat (code.monkeycat.nl)

 model        apu4
 serial       1279999
 flash        Winbond W25Q64.V (8192Kb)